 Coffee can also help ease constipation in some instances.
 As a result, this will enhance your digestive health and help you to remain comfortable.

 Yet, coffee can have adverse effects on your gut health if consumed in excess.
-However, as long as you stick to the recommended daily allowance, about 4 cups, depending on the type of coffee you drink., you will be fine.
+However, as long as you stick to the recommended daily allowance of about 4 cups, depending on the type of coffee you drink., you will be fine.

 Does coffee cause inflammation?